Yoda-wu/Yoda-wu/README.md

 ### Hi there 👋 I'm Yoda-Wu
 ---

-- 🌱 I’m currently learning Java and Golang
+- 🌱 I’m currently learning Python and Golang

 - 💬 Ask me about
   - ☕️ Java
   - 🐨 Golang
-  - 🎮 CSGO

 - 🎓 Student in south china university of technology